 - Develop a library, self-hosted server, generic client and a directory of services for Augmented Reality that allows content to be delivered depending on the location of the user.
 That could be text (special offers by department stores or a event schedule), audio (listen to a history guide while walking through the city, maybe even offered in many languages) or just leaving notes on places for yourself or members of the family or group (which groceries to buy where), where the door key is hidden, long lists of inventory locations).

 - In my browser, I have lots and lots of unstructured bookmarks.
 If I switch to one of my other machines, I can’t access them.
 It would be nice to have a synchronization feature which could be extended to check if the links are still live or dead.
 In case of the latter, the tool could attempt to change the bookmark to the historical version of the site as archived by the Wayback Machine of the Internet Archive, referencing the most recent snapshot relative to the time of the bookmarking, hopefully avoiding the pro-active archival of what’s being bookmarked.
 On the other hand, a bookmark could also be an (optional?) straight save-to-disk, while the URL + other metadata (timestamp) is maintained for future reference.
 The tool could do additional things like providing an auto-complete tagging mechanism, a simple comment function for describing why this bookmark was set or a “private/personal” category/flag for links which shouldn’t be exported to a public link collection.

 - An XML interface for PoDoFo.
 PoDoFo is a new library to create PDF files with C++.
 With an XML interface, PoDoFo would become accessible for other programming languages and would avoid the need to hardcode PoDoFo document creation in C++, so PoDoFo could be used as another PDF generator backend in automated workflows.
-The XML reading could be provided by the StAX library in C++.
+The XML reading could be provided by the dependency-less StAX library in C++ that was developed for this purpose.